 All of our health care workers have access on their computer desktop to a list of recommended websites, “Health On-line”.
 If you would like a copy please speak to your health care provider or print off here: “Health On-line”

 Fee for service foot care is available to Saskatoon Community Clinic patients.
 Foot care is provided by a Licenced Practical Nurse (LPN) with specialized foot care training.
 After a complete assessment of the foot the LPN will develop a care plan for the patient.
 Foot Care pamphlet

 Health professionals with specialized training as a Certified Respiratory Educator (CRE), work with patients, families, and caregivers to improve lung health and self-management skills with an overall goal of improving quality of life for those with respiratory disease.
 The CRE will work with patients with the following health concerns: respiratory disease, lung function, use of inhalers (puffers), medication side effects, individualized treatment or action plans, tobacco cessation, long term oxygen therapy, recognition of worsening respiratory symptoms (COPD), loss of control (asthma symptoms) and other respiratory concerns.

 The Respiratory Care Program accepts referrals from our health care providers.

 We offer group programs that focus on health promotion, disease prevention, chronic conditions and group education.
 Programs are offered depending on current needs. to meet the health care needs of our patient population and the community.
-Please watch for posters and announcements in our newsletters for upcoming programs and events.
+Please visit Group Programs for more information.